chatziiola/ece-auth_mp/README.md

 - Lamprinos Chatziioannou

 # Description
-Essentially this repository tracks our teams approach to the microprocessors course, taught by professor [Ioannis Papaefstathiou](https://ece.auth.gr/staff/ioannis-papaefstathiou-2/), during the 8th semester of the E.C.E.
+Essentially this repository tracks our team's approach to the microprocessors course, taught by professor [Ioannis Papaefstathiou](https://ece.auth.gr/staff/ioannis-papaefstathiou-2/), during the 8th semester of the E.C.E.
 A.U.Th. study program.

 There is also a folder with notes and helpful material ([check it out](notes))